Jesmond Metro station: Services

-Rolling stock used: Class 599 Metrocar

 Art

 The Garden Front art installation, was commissioned for the station in 1978, and was designed by sculptor Raf Fulcher.
 It is located in the enclosed space to the rear of the building.

 The station also houses the Abstract Murals installation, created by Simon Butler.
 This artwork was commissioned in 1983, and consists of vitreous enamel panels with brightly coloured geometric shapes.